 There are different types of professionals who diagnose ADHD in kids.
 They mostly work outside of schools, and many can look for other conditions that kids with ADHD often have.
 Two of the most common are anxiety and learning differences.

-free evaluation at school.
+Kids can also get a free evaluation at school.
 This type of evaluation won’t lead to a diagnosis of ADHD.
 But it can pick up on some of the challenges that kids with ADHD have.

 There are a few treatment options for ADHD.
 Different professionals help with different ones.

-fine-tune or switch medications until they find the right prescription for a child.
+Health care providers can prescribe and monitor medications for ADHD.
+They also fine-tune or switch medications until they find the right prescription for a child.
 Experts agree that medication is the most effective treatment for most kids with ADHD.